Earthquake: Normal faults

 Normal faults occur mainly in areas where the crust is being extended such as a divergent boundary.
 Earthquakes associated with normal faults are generally less than magnitude 7.
 Maximum magnitudes along many normal faults are even more limited because many of them are located along spreading centers, as in Iceland, where the thickness of the brittle layer is only about 6 km.

 Reverse faults

 Reverse faults occur in areas where the crust is being shortened such as at a convergent boundary.
-Reverse faults, particularly those along convergent plate boundaries, are associated with the most powerful earthquakes, megathrust earthquakes, including almost all of those of magnitude 8 or more.
+Reverse faults, particularly those along convergent boundaries, are associated with the most powerful earthquakes (called megathrust earthquakes) including almost all of those of magnitude 8 or more.
 Megathrust earthquakes are responsible for about 90% of the total seismic moment released worldwide.

 Strike-slip faults

 Strike-slip faults are steep structures where the two sides of the fault slip horizontally past each other; transform boundaries are a particular type of strike-slip fault.
 Strike-slip faults, particularly continental transforms, can produce major earthquakes up to about magnitude 8.
 Strike-slip faults tend to be oriented near vertically, resulting in an approximate width of 10 km within the brittle crust.
 Thus, earthquakes with magnitudes much larger than 8 are not possible.

 In addition, there exists a hierarchy of stress levels in the three fault types.
 Thrust faults are generated by the highest, strike-slip by intermediate, and normal faults by the lowest stress levels.
 This can easily be understood by considering the direction of the greatest principal stress, the direction of the force that "pushes" the rock mass during the faulting.
 In the case of normal faults, the rock mass is pushed down in a vertical direction, thus the pushing force (greatest principal stress) equals the weight of the rock mass itself.
 In the case of thrusting, the rock mass "escapes" in the direction of the least principal stress, namely upward, lifting the rock mass, and thus, the overburden equals the least principal stress.
 Strike-slip faulting is intermediate between the other two types described above.
 This difference in stress regime in the three faulting environments can contribute to differences in stress drop during faulting, which contributes to differences in the radiated energy, regardless of fault dimensions.